ChickenOnYT/ChickensCrappyCheatMenu/README.md

 - Success!

 ## Notes
 - Will's Cheat Menu (the default menu included with the Redirect Hack) will no longer be functional when using this menu.
-To use Will's Cheat Menu, refresh the page without pasting this code into the console
+To use Will's Cheat Menu, close this cheat menu.